neo4j-contrib/twitter-neo4j/docker/design/multiservice-system/multiservice_design.md

 * A registered client can only work on a valid service
 * System should be able to deactivate clients for services [Pending]
+* Client should able to check if a service is valid or not
 * Multiple clients should be able to proxy using same Tweeter ID.
 However, in this case, its  the client responsibility to maintain harmony among themselves.
 System will treat all such clients as identical [Pending]
 * Faulty client can submit incorrect info.
 System should allow to recover in such case.
 As an approach, system can log client activity [Pending]